jrdegbe/thamesthrive-api/docs/qa/what_is_dot_notation.md

 # What is dot notation?

-In short, dot notation is a way of referencing data in Tracardi.
+In short, dot notation is a way of referencing data in ThamesThrive.
 It is used to access data from the internal state of the workflow, such as the event, profile, payload, flow, session, and memory.
 It is written in the form of `<source>@<path.to.data>`, where the source is the type of data you are referencing and the path is a string of keys that indicate where the data is located.